MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ## PARAMETERS

 ### -UserName
-Specifies the user name of an administrator account of the tenant to be used when prompting for credentials.
+Specifies the Skype for Business Online administrator account name to be used when prompting for credentials.

 ```yaml
 Type: String